 Beyond insulin therapy, medication types include alternatives that may be prescribed to address specific aspects of diabetes management, including stem cell therapies.
 These alternatives, such as GLP-1 receptor agonists, can complement insulin therapy but are unsuitable for everyone.
 Healthcare providers need to tailor medication plans to the individual’s needs, considering factors like their daily routine, potential side effects, and the effectiveness of the medication in controlling blood glucose levels.
 Lifestyle changes, encompassing dietary adjustments, increased physical activity, and medication adherence, form the cornerstone of traditional diabetes management.
 These interventions require ongoing commitment and adaptation to meet changing health needs.

-While traditional management options for Type 1 diabetes focus on insulin therapy and lifestyle changes stem cell treatment presents a groundbreaking approach aimed at addressing the underlying root causes of the disease.
-Our innovative therapy promises to not just manage symptoms but potentially provide a long-lasting solution by encouraging the body’s ability to produce insulin naturally.
+While traditional management options for Type 1 diabetes focus on insulin therapy and lifestyle changes, stem cell treatment presents a groundbreaking approach aimed at addressing the underlying root causes of the disease.
+Our innovative treatment promises to manage symptoms and potentially provide a long-lasting solution by encouraging the body’s ability to produce insulin naturally.

 The primary goal of Stem cell treatment for Type 1 Diabetes is to restore the body’s ability to produce insulin naturally.
-This multi-layer approach primarily revolves around the use of multipotent stem cells which are safer to use than pluripotent stem cells have the ability to into differentiate into multiple lineages including insulin-producing beta cells found in the pancreas.
-The cells the Regeneration Center uses are self-renewing and offer anti-inflammatory and immunomodulatory properties.
+This multi-layer approach primarily revolves around multipotent stem cells, which are safer to use than pluripotent stem cells and can differentiate into multiple lineages, including insulin-producing beta cells found in the pancreas.
+Regeneration Center’s cells are self-renewing and offer anti-inflammatory and immunomodulatory properties.
 The stem cells needed are isolated and expanded in a controlled lab environment to develop into beta cells.[4]

-Once we have cultured the cells to the needed lineages and quantities, they are transplanted back into the patient along with tissue specific growth factors.
-The goal is for these newly transplanted beta cells to take up residence in the pancreas, begin functioning as normal pancreatic cells, and thereby regulate blood glucose levels by producing insulin in response to blood sugar levels.
-This method is unique as it can reduce or eliminate the need for insulin injections, offering a more sustainable and less invasive solution compared to lifelong dependency on exogenous insulin.
-However, challenges remain in ensuring the long-term viability and safety of the transplanted cells remain significant hurdles to widespread clinical applications.
-Immunological challenges also remain a significant hurdle in providing consistent results.
-Since Type 1 diabetes is an autoimmune condition, and any stem cell-based intervention must address the immune system’s role in the disease.
-The Regeneration Center has developed strategies to prevent the immune system from attacking newly formed insulin-producing cells which is an essential step needed for longterm success of stem cell treatments.
+Once we have cultured the cells to the needed lineages and quantities, they are transplanted back into the patient along with tissue-specific growth factors.
+The goal is for these newly transplanted beta cells to reside in the pancreas, begin functioning as normal pancreatic cells, and thereby regulate blood glucose levels by producing insulin in response to blood sugar levels.
+This method is unique as it can reduce or eliminate the need for insulin injections, offering a more sustainable and less invasive solution than lifelong dependency on exogenous insulin.
+However, challenges in ensuring the long-term viability and safety of the transplanted cells remain significant hurdles to widespread clinical applications.
+Immunological challenges also remain a substantial hurdle in providing consistent results.
+Since Type 1 diabetes is an autoimmune condition, any stem cell-based intervention must address the immune system’s role in the disease.
+The Regeneration Center has developed strategies to prevent the immune system from attacking newly formed insulin-producing cells, an essential step needed for the long-term success of stem cell treatments.

 Success Rate after Stem Cells for Type 1 Diabetes

 Stem cell treatment for type 1 diabetes and islet cell replacement therapy is not appropriate or effective in all cases.
 Assessing the effectiveness rate for patients requires a detailed understanding of the patient’s health history and current medical condition.
-This evaluation must consider several key factors, including cell procurement, treatment longevity and follow-up care.
-6-12 months after treatment most participants showed improvement in markers of insulin production and were able to maintain those levels consistently.
-Our participants report spending more time in an optimal blood glucose range and were able to reduced their intake of externally administered insulin.
+This evaluation must consider several critical factors, including cell procurement, treatment longevity, and follow-up care.
+6-12 months after treatment, most participants showed improvement in markers of insulin production and could maintain those levels consistently.
+Our participants reported spending more time in an optimal blood glucose range and were able to reduce their intake of externally administered insulin.

-Cell lineages and quantities will depend on the patient’s medical needs, Diabetics are most often treated by isolated and expanded MSC+ Cells along with ductal epithelial cells, β-cells & pancreatic islet-like cells.
+Cell lineages and quantities will depend on the patient’s medical needs.
+People with diabetes are most often treated by isolated and expanded UC-MSC+ Cells and ductal epithelial cells, β-cells & pancreatic islet-like cells.
 Older patients or severe cases with multiple underlying conditions will require enhanced allogeneic stem cells (Cord tissue derived w/ anti-HLA antibodies) that are differentiated into glucose-sensing, insulin-producing beta cells.[5]

 Stem Cells for Type 1 Diabetes